Christianné Allen

-Christianné L. Allen Hughes is a communications professional who, until the week of August 29, 2021, worked for the legal and consulting firm of Giuliani Partners.
-She served as Director of Communication for Rudy Giuliani, is a Liberty University online communications major (Class of 2022), and was involved with the firm between August 2019 and August 2021.
-Allen announced her departure from the firm in late August 2021.
+Christianné L. Allen Hughes is a communications professional who, until August 2021, worked for Giuliani Partners the legal and consulting firm of owned by Rudy Giuliani.
+She worked as Director of Communication for Giuliani while still a student at Liberty University's online program.
+She graduated as a Communications major in 2022.
+She was involved with the firm from August 2019 to August 2021.

-Allen currently works in the U.S. Congress as the Communications Director for Congressman Russ Fulcher (Idaho-01), and lists herself as an ambassador for Turning Point USA and the Falkirk Center at Liberty University, a think tank started in November 2019.
+Allen currently works in the U.S. Congress as the Communications Director for Idaho Congressman Russ Fulcher, and lists herself as an ambassador for Turning Point USA and the Falkirk Center at Liberty University, a think tank started in November 2019.